Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Point of View: Because you are trying to convince the reader, this is one paper where the second person point of view (“you” or “we”) might be used effectively.
 However, first person or third is also appropriate.

 Audience: Considering the reaction of your reader is very important in writing this paper.
-You need to address a reader who can actually implement your proposal.
+You need to address a reader who can implement your proposal.
 You need to think about how you can convince the reader who has the power to act on your suggestions, not just someone who already agrees with you but can’t do anything about the situation.

 How to Convince Your Audience